 How Do I Qualify for FMLA and Wisconsin’s Family Leave Act?

 For FMLA, you must meet eligibility requirements including that you have worked for your employer for 12 months prior a total of at least 1,250 hours and they must employ have employed 50 permanent employees in six of the previous 12 months.
 To qualify for Wisconsin’s Family Leave Act, you must work for an employer who employs 50 or more permanent employees and have worked with them for at least 1,000 hours for the year prior to taking leave.

 How Much Pay Will I Receive During My Leave?

 Unfortunately, there’s no requirement under either federal or state law that you receive compensation for any lost wages while you are out on leave.
-If your employer does not voluntarily provide maternity leave benefits to you, and you have not taken out a short term disability policy covering your pregnancy and postpartum period, you will have to shoulder the financial burden of an unpaid maternity leave.
+If your employer does not voluntarily provide maternity leave benefits to you, and you have not taken out a short term disability policy covering your pregnancy and postpartum period, you will have to shoulder the financial burden of unpaid maternity leave.

 What If I Qualify for Both Wisconsin Parental Leave and FMLA?

 The two periods run concurrently and you would receive a maximum of 12 weeks off if you qualified for Wisconsin Family and Medical Leave law.
 One difference between FMLA and Wisconsin state law is that FMLA leave must be shared by two parents if they work for the same employer, meaning they are eligible for a total of 12 weeks of leave as a couple.
 However, under Wisconsin law, the two parents are both individually eligible for their own parental leaves.

 What Happens to My Benefits While I’m On Leave?